 A perfect Fall dessert recipe

 However, I don’t always have whole apples on hand.
-So, I wanted to share an apple dessert recipe that is light, fluffy and uses apple cider rather than whole apples.
+So, I wanted to share an apple dessert recipe that is light, fluffy and uses apple cider rather than whole apples!

 You can buy apple cider (or fresh-pressed apple juice) at most grocery stores throughout the year, so you can make these donuts any time you like!
+Do your best to find one without a lot of added sugar, as these donuts will already be pretty sweet on their own!

 Why you’ll love this recipe

-- These donuts are baked rather than fried for a healthier donut alternative that is still super delicious!
+- These donuts are baked rather than fried for a healthier donut that is still super delicious!

 - This recipe is naturally vegan and can be made gluten-free using a 1-1 gluten-free flour blend.